The 20 Best Pure Red Cell Aplasia Doctors in North Korea

 Seoul, KR

-Hee-jin Kim practices in Seoul, Republic of Korea.
+Hee-jin Kim practices practicing medicine in Seoul, Republic of Korea.
 Kim is rated as an Advanced expert by MediFind in the treatment of Pure Red Cell Aplasia.
-Their top areas of expertise are Pure Red Cell Aplasia, Leukemia, Acute Myeloid Leukemia (AML), and Essential Thrombocythemia.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Protein S Deficiency, Ligneous Conjunctivitis, Pure Red Cell Aplasia, and Leukemia.

 Experienced in Pure Red Cell Aplasia